-^aAlterations were investigated at the gene level, with no distinction on the specific location or the type of alteration within the gene.

-$^{^{\}mathrm{b}}\mathrm{The}$ confidence intervals were computed by the authors of this HTA using the Clopper-Pearson method.
+^aAlterations were investigated at the gene level with no distinctions made regarding the specific location or type of alteration within the gene. ^bThe confidence intervals were computed by the authors of this health technology assessment using the Clopper-Pearson method.

-^cTesting positive with either tissue or liquid biopsy was used as a reference standard.
+^cTesting positive with either tissue or liquid biopsy testing was used as a reference standard.

-$^{^{\}rm d}\!$ Only mutations with >0.5% were considered positive by the authors of the primary study.
+^dOnly mutations with a mutation rate greater than 0.5% were considered positive by the authors of the primary study.

-^eWe excluded EGFR T790M.
+^eWe excluded the EGFR T790M mutation.